stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 3) For each argument in the ``meta_args`` metadata array:

    1) If it is a field, include the field array.
-This is a ``real`` array of kind ``r_def`` and is of rank 1.
+This is a ``real`` array of rank 1.
+Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision`.
 The field array name is currently specified as being ``"field_"<argument_position>"_"<field_function_space>``.
 The extent of the array is the number of unique degrees of freedom for the function space that the field is on.
 This value is